fieldtrip/website/tutorial/beamformer.md

 ### Exercise 3: center of head bias

 {% include markup/info %}
 Discuss why the source power is overestimated in the center of the brain.
-Hint 1: what are the leadfield values in the center of the head?
+Hint 1: what are the lead field values in the center of the head?
 Why?
 Hint 2: Remember the 'unit-gain constraint' of beamformer spatial filters.
 {% include markup/end %}

 ### Neural Activity Index